Conflict of interest

 - an agent buying or leasing a property that is listed with their agency

-- an agent recommending a business or property to clients or customers that he or she receives a benefit from, such as shares, a referral fee or discounted goods
+- an agent recommending a business or property to clients or customers that they (the licensee) receives a benefit from, such as shares, a referral fee or discounted goods

 - an agent assisting a relative to buy a property that is listed by the agency the agent works for